 Immigration has been missing from the GOP legislative agenda for good reason: The GOP is fractured over reform.

+Even before Trump pledge during the 2016 campaign to build a border wall between Mexico and the U.S. to stop illegal immigration, Republicans have been divided over reform.
 Business-friendly Republicans tend to favor comprehensive reform, arguing — as many businesses do — that creating clear and stable systems that allow the entry of needed workers will bring economic benefits to all.
 Social conservatives tend to oppose any proposals that they deem “amnesty” — forgiving individuals who are in the United States without papers and giving them a way to stay.
 You could see those divisions in 2013, after John McCain and several other prominent Republican senators worked in a bipartisan “Gang of Eight” to craft an immigration bill — which in the end got the votes of only 11 Republicans on the Senate floor.